-It's time to start planning your reading block and you have so many great ideas and strategies to try out, but when you sit down to plan you feel overwhelmed.
+It's time to start planning your first grade reading block and you have so many great ideas and strategies to try out, but when you sit down to plan you feel overwhelmed.
 Where do you start?

 There are 5 things that you NEED to have during your reading block to build successful reading habits for first graders:

 - Phonemic Awareness

 - Reading Lesson and Read Alouds

 - Writing Lesson